bugsnag/bugsnag-agent/README.md

 ## Upstart

-If you'd like to ensure Bugsnag is always running, you can use the following `upstart` script:
+If you'd like to ensure Bugsnag is always running, you can save the following `upstart` script as `/etc/init/bugsnag.conf` and then run `sudo start bugsnag`.

 ```upstart
 #!upstart